William E. Burney: Election to Congress

 Burney was elected as a Democrat to the Seventy-sixth Congress to fill the vacancy caused by the death of John A. Martin.
 The seat had been vacant for nearly a year as Martin had died late in 1939.

 Burney served from November 5, 1940, to January 3, 1941 and did not seek re-election to a full term in the Seventy-seventh Congress.

 Career after Congress

 He was called to active duty in the Army in January 1942 and was promoted to the rank of lieutenant colonel in October 1942.
 He returned to the United States from India and took command of Camp Ross in May 1945.
 He left the service in December 1945 with the rank of colonel.

 After leaving the military, he resumed his career in the life insurance business until his retirement.

+Death and burial

 He died in Denver, Colorado, January 29, 1969 and was interred in Fairmount Cemetery in Denver.